Criminal Justice (CRJS) 377

 CRJS 377: Issues in Access to Information and Privacy Protection explores how society grapples with the issues surrounding information access and protection of privacy.
-It overviews a range of access and privacy debates, including the place of surveillance, anti-terrorism measures, social networking, and the sharing of health information in a free and democratic society.
+It overviews a range of access and privacy debates, including the place of surveillance, anti-terrorism measures, social networking, data harvesting, algorithms in risk management, and the sharing of health information in a free and democratic society.

 A shortened summary of some of the concerns raised in this course might look like:

 Internet + biometrics + data mining + RFID technologies = corporate/government “big brother”

 Internet + Freedom of Information (FOI) + social networking = transparency and good governance?